wp-plugins/download-manager/readme.txt

 === WordPress Download Manager ===
-Contributors: codename065, shahriar0822
+Contributors: codename065, shahriar0822, tauhidul-alam
 Donate link:
-Tags: digital store, eshop, ecommrce, e-commerce, file management,  document management plugin, download manager, file manager, download monitor, download counter, password protection, download protection
+Tags: digital store, eshop, ecommerce, e-commerce, file management,  document management plugin, download manager, file manager, download monitor, download counter, password protection, download protection
 Requires at least: 3.4
 Tested up to: 4.1
 License: GPLv2 or later

-This Files and Documents Management plugin which will help you to manage, track and control file downloads & sell digital goods from your WP site.
+This File Management & Digital Store plugin which will help you to control file downloads & sell digital products from your WP site.

 == Description ==
-WordPress Download Manager is a Files and Documents Management plugin for your WordPress Site.
-WordPress Download Manager plugin will help you to manage, track, control file downloads & sell digital goods from your WordPress site.
-Use Password Protection, User Roles Protection to control access to your files or simply setup prices when you need to sell the digital item.
+WordPress Download Manager is a Files / Documents Management Plugin and Complete e-Commerce Solution for selling digital products.
+WordPress Download Manager plugin will help you to manage, track, control file downloads & sell digital products easily from your WordPress site.
+Use Password Protection, User Roles Protection to control access to your files.
+And simply setup prices when you need to sell the digital item.
+User can directly download free items and when item has a price user will have to go through cart & checkout.
-You can add/embed downloadable files anywhere in the post just pasting the embed code inside your post content using WordPress Download Manager.
+It has easiest checkout option to give the user better experience in purchasing an item and which always increase the probability of successful completion of an order.
+As rather than trying to convince customer to buy something, it would be more helpful to think of a cart optimization as an action to remove barrier to that goal.

 = Features =
 *	Custom post type and taxonomy
 *       Drag and Drop File Upload
 *   Google Drive support to store your files in Google drive
 *   DropBox support to store your files in DropBox
+*   Box.com support to store your files in Box.com
+*   Option to "Open in Browser" or "Download" files ( PDFs or images )
 *	Control who can access to download
 *       Download Speed Control
 *	Password protection